GeekerFeng/stm32mp157-linux/Documentation/trace/ftrace.rst

 	This interface also allows for commands to be used.
 See the "Filter commands" section for more details.

-	As a speed up, since processing strings can be quite expensive and requires a check of all functions registered to tracing, instead an index can be written into this file.
+	As a speed up, since processing strings can't be quite expensive and requires a check of all functions registered to tracing, instead an index can be written into this file.
 A number (starting with "1") written will instead select the same corresponding at the line position